elboaf/ConsumesManager/README.md

+updated with new concoction recipes, buff bar, buff tracking, and dynamic icons type /cmbar to show/hide the buff bar

 # Consumes Manager
 Easily track and manage your consumables, food buffs, and more across your inventory, bank, and mail, while supporting multiple characters and accounts.
 Created with ♥ by Horyoshi for World of Warcraft 1.12 **Turtle WoW**